pygsl/pygsl/README.rst

 - Linux with Python 3.x and GSL 2.x
 - Mac OS X with Python 3.x and GSL 2.x
-- Win32 with Python 3.x and GSL 2.x

 but is supposed to compile and run on any posix platform.